Skip to content

 plugin.gd EditorPlugin — adds/removes the panel

-StoryEditorPanel.tscn Panel scene (HSplitContainer[GraphEdit, ScrollContainer])
+StoryEditorPanel.tscn Panel scene (HSplitContainer[GraphEdit, ScrollContainer]) + toolbar

 scene_parser.gd Standalone RefCounted — reads story.json + dialogues/*.json with locale support